 - Actual – mileage is, to the best of the seller's knowledge, the actual mileage driven by the motor vehicle;

 - Not Actual – the seller has knowledge that the odometer reading differs from the actual mileage and that the difference is greater than that caused by odometer calibration error;

 - Exceeds Mechanical Limits – the seller has knowledge that the mileage shown on the odometer is in excess of the designated mechanical odometer limit;

-- Exempt – vehicle is 10 year old or older or motor vehicle exceeds sixteen thousand pounds gross rated capacity.
+- Exempt – vehicle is exempt from odometer certification (see above).
 Once the odometer reading on a title is recorded as exempt, the mileage cannot be recorded on any future titles.

 If the vehicle's mileage is recorded in kilometers, it must be converted to odometer miles by the seller and acknowledged by the buyer.
 (1 kilometer = 0.621 miles) The odometer head and appropriate gears can be replaced with an odometer reading miles.
 The seller must retain a copy of the odometer statement for at least five (5) years from the date of transfer of ownership.

-If the odometer statement is for an Assembled Vehicle, the ten year old exempt status is determined by the year the vehicle was assembled.
-For example, if a vehicle is a 2002 assembled, the odometer would be determined exempt in the year 2012.
+If the odometer statement is for an Assembled Vehicle, the exempt status is determined by the year the vehicle was assembled.

 If the new odometer is unable to register the appropriate mileage, then the odometer must be set at zero (0).
 If it is necessary to set the mileage at zero, you must contact the DMV and request in writing an “Odometer Notice” sticker.
 The date of the odometer's repair or replacement must be indicated on the sticker as well as the mileage on the vehicle prior to the work performed on the odometer.
 When the vehicle is sold, the odometer reading must indicate “Not Actual”.